ivyy-poison/tp/docs/UserGuide.md

 </box>

-  2. Press "enter" on your keyboard and you should see the employees matched being listed in the employee list.
+  2. Press "Enter" on your keyboard and you should see the employees matched being listed in the employee list.

 | Error message | Why it happens | Fix |
 |---------------|----------------|-----|